top of page

 I wholeheartedly share Payton's interest in horror movies and books, so you can immagine how captivated I was by their proposal.
 This book, planned to be released in time for World Fantasycon 2025 in Birmingham, delivers a deep exploration of the "Witches in Horror" craze of the 2010s.

-Built off of author Payton McCarty-Simas' 2021 Columbia University Cinema Studies thesis, I Am That Very Witch will explore depictions of different kinds of witches in the late 2010s horror cycle through to the present in relation to previous cycles and witchcraft lore.
+Built off of author Payton McCarty-Simas' 2021 Columbia University Cinema Studies thesis, All of Them Witches will explore depictions of different kinds of witches in the late 2010s horror cycle through to the present in relation to previous cycles and witchcraft lore.
 Beginning with a historical analysis of the witch, it will trace the representation of "demonic women" in the last decade back to older horror cycles (particularly the 1970s) and demonstrate a major shift in cinematic portrayals of this archetype over time, relating back to mythic notions of the witch as a threat to the heteropatriarchal order.
 Where in prior decades these characters, women possessed or possessing supernatural powers, were necessarily destroyed or reformed at the end of the film as a matter of moral course, in the 2010s these women seemed to transcend the diegesis of the film, both structurally and stylistically attaining a power the narrative is unable to constrain.
 At their heart then, these films seem to represent a return to an examination of some of the oldest enduring myths surrounding femininity as abject and the cultural fears they invoke as a threat to the dominant order–– finally cinematically beyond male control.
 Today, though, the pendulum is shifting back once more, reflecting outer societal and political realities.

 Payton McCarty-Simas on the book: